 Trazodone can also be used off-label for conditions like Alzheimer’s disease, substance abuse, bulimia, and fibromyalgia because of its actions on serotonergic receptor antagonism and serotonin reuptake inhibition.

 Read the prescription guide included with the drug before you start using trazodone.
-Take this medication by mouth as directed by your doctor, usually once or twice daily, after a meal or snack.
-Take it before night if you only take one dose a day and dizziness is a problem.
+Take this medication by mouth as your doctor directs, usually once or twice daily, after a meal or snack.
+Take it before night if you only take one dose daily and dizziness is a problem.
 Take one of your daily dosages before bed; it will be very convenient.

 Your dosage will be based on your medical condition and how well you respond to treatment.
-In order to reduce your risk of adverse effects, your doctor may start you on a lower dose and then progressively increase it.
-Trazodone can be taken two to three times daily, 50 mg to 100 mg, to alleviate anxiety.
+To reduce your risk of adverse effects, your doctor may start you on a lower dose and then progressively increase it.
+Trazodone can be taken two to three times daily, 50 to 100 mg, to alleviate anxiety.
 The total daily dosage shouldn’t exceed 400 mg.
-An initial dose of 50 to 100 mg is recommended before night if you are using it for sleep issues.
-The dose can be increased to 200 mg at bedtime if more is required.
+An initial dose of 50 to 100 mg is recommended before night if you use it for sleep issues.
+If more is required, the dose can be increased to 200 mg at bedtime.
 Those who experience both anxiety and sleep problems may require a higher dose, up to 300 mg at bedtime.

 Take this drug precisely as prescribed.
 Use this medicine as directed; do not take it more often or excessively.
-There’s a risk that you’ll encounter more severe side effects, and your condition won’t get improved any faster.
+More severe side effects are likely, and your condition won’t improve faster.
 If you forget and need to take a dose, do so immediately.
 In cases where the next dose is almost due, skip the missed dose.
-To make up for missed doses, take your next dose at the appointed time rather than doubling it.
+Take your next dose at the appointed time rather than doubling it to make up for missed doses.

 Even if you start feeling betterment in symptoms, keep taking this medication as prescribed.
 To make sure you recall to take it, take it at the same time each day.
 Avoid stopping this medication abruptly without first seeing your doctor since anxiety and trouble falling asleep may ensue.

 Owing to the drug’s prolonged approach to reducing your anxiety, do not anticipate feeling better overnight.
 Trazodone can take up to two weeks to start working, and it can take another four to six weeks to achieve its full effects.
 Allow the medication to affect your body for at least six weeks fully.
-Additionally, it’s possible that you will experience severe side effects in the initial stages of treatment before you start to feel better.
+Additionally, you may experience severe side effects in the initial stages of treatment before you start to feel better.
 You must maintain patience throughout.

 The medicine quickly produces its sedative effects.
 Depending on the drug’s type, patients who take it for insomnia or another sleep difficulty can get the required results in 30 minutes to 2 hours.